joyent/conch-api/docs/modules/Conch::Route::Build.md

 ### `GET /build/:build_id_or_name`

+Supports the following optional query parameters:

-Takes one optional query parameter `device_health` (defaults to false) to include counts of devices having each health value.
+- `with_device_health` - includes correlated counts of devices having each health value
+- `with_device_phases` - includes correlated counts of devices having each phase value
+- `with_rack_phases` - includes correlated counts of racks having each phase value

 - Requires system admin authorization or the read-only role on the build
 - Response: response.yaml#/Build